Maharshi, Majili & Other Telugu Movies Slated To Release In Summer 2019!

 Maharshi

-Maharshi will rightly be one among the biggest releases of the summer season fo 2019 and the Mahesh Babu starrer, directed by Vamshi Paidipilly has been reportedly, scheduled to come out in the theatres on April 25, 2019.
+Maharshi will rightly be one among the biggest releases of the summer season of 2019 and the Mahesh Babu starrer, directed by Vamshi Paidipilly has been reportedly, scheduled to come out in the theatres on April 25, 2019.

 Majili